x-research-team/vm/docs/README.md

 ```

-Note：Starting from Magpie 5.0，when the decalared variable already exists, it's value will be overwritten:
+Note：Starting from VM 5.0，when the decalared variable already exists, it's value will be overwritten:

 ```swift
 let x, y = 10, 20;